The

 yellow aerial wire to your aerial.
 With the coils in about

-heard.
-You may find that you can increase the loudness of a
+You may find that you can increase the loudness of a particular

-particular station a bit by moving the coils around on the ferrite
+station a bit by moving the coils around on the ferrite rod, but

-rod, but the adjustment is not critical.
-There's very little
+the adjustment is not critical.
+There's very little to go

-to go wrong, so troubleshooting should be confined to checking
+wrong, so troubleshooting should be confined to checking that the

-that the connections are made as shown.
-That concludes the
+connections are made as shown.
+That concludes the building

-building instructions and should get you going.
-Once it's
+instructions and should get you going.
+Once it's working you can

-working you can fix the terminal strips down to a wooden board by
+fix the terminal strips down to a wooden board by carefully

-carefully banging in nails down through the holes or using the
+banging in nails down through the holes or using the M2.5 screws

-provided.
-These are guaranteed short enough not to foul the
+guaranteed short enough not to foul the insides of the

 If you want to get on and build it, that's all you need to know